-If you are seeking a green card (U.S. lawful permanent residence) through marriage, one of the first requirements is that the marriage be legally valid in the state or country where it took place.
+If you are seeking a green card (U.S. lawful permanent residence) through marriage to a U.S. citizen or resident, one of the first requirements is that the marriage be legally valid in the state or country where it took place.
 It must comply with local laws and receive official government recognition (which you will have to supply a copy of as part of the process of applying for a green card).

 USCIS will deem the marriage to have been consummated if both members of the couple were in the same place at the same time at some point following the wedding.
 You do not need to provide more personal evidence of the marriage having been consummated.

 You will, however, need to provide plenty of evidence that the marriage is bona fide, not a sham to get a green card.
 In fact, U.S. immigration authorities are likely to demand more evidence of this fact from you than of most couples, because your marriage is already unusual, and you might not have spent much time together as a couple.

 For more information, see Proving a Bona Fide Marriage for Immigration Purposes.